crossfire151/Fable-III-Patcher/README.md

 # Looking for Voluntary Translators!

 Currently this Patcher only Supports English.
-As this Patcher grows in the upcoming future this application will need to be translated to support more of the community.
+As this Patcher grows in the upcoming future this application will need to be translated to support the NEW upcoming DLC Installtion feature.

 # DECLARATION -> READ ME!